andreasioannoutech/SunshineWear/README.md

+# Weather App with Android Wear Support
 Udacity Android Developer Nanodegree project

-Create an Android wear version of Sunshine app
+## Getting Started
+1. Download a copy of this repo